No description

 USER.CREATESECRET alice mysecretpassword

-Grant Permissions
+Grant / Revoke Permissions

-# Grant access to a database
+# Grant a user access to a specific database

-USER.GRANT <db_number> <username_or_pubkey> <read|write|admin>
+USER.GRANT <db_number> <username> <read|write|admin>

 # Examples